teboho/how-to/docs/README.md

 The web application will also have a rating system where users can rate the guides on how helpful they were.
 This will help other users to know which guides are the best to use.

-And lastly, users will be able to pay the guide writers for their work if they so wish.
+And lastly, users will be able to pay the guide executors for their work if they so wish.
 This will encourage more people to write guides on how to do things.

 Some users may not want to follow the guide themselves, so they can hire someone to do the thing for them.
 This is where the web application will come in.
 The web application will have a marketplace where users can hire people to do things for them.
 The people who are hired will then write a guide on how they did the thing, and this guide will be available to other users who want to do the thing.
 Obviously, the person who was hired will be paid for their work.
 Users will then review the person who was hired, and this will help other users to know who to hire.